 Since 1995, Area A clam "Z-2" licences eligibilities are non-transferable and subject to limited entry.
 Licence eligibilities were allocated to individuals who held a Fisheries and Oceans Canada category "Z-2" clam licence for Haida Gwaii, personally fished the licence, and provided records of razor clam landings during at least three years from 1990 to 1994.
+Category "Z-2" clam licence is available from the Nanaimo Pacific Fishery

+Licence Unit only.
 Both a category "Z-2" clam licence and a Fisher's Registration Card (FRC) are required to participate in commercially harvesting razor clams.